ivangfr/springboot-react-keycloak/README.md

   To use the `Wizard` option to search and add a movie, we need to get an API KEY from OMDb API.
 In order to do it, access https://www.omdbapi.com/apikey.aspx and follow the steps provided by the website.

-  Once we have the API KEY, create a file called `.env.local` in `springboot-react-keycloak/movies-ui` folder with the following content:
+  Once we have the API KEY, create a file called `.env.local` in the `springboot-react-keycloak/movies-ui` folder with the following content:
   ```
   REACT_APP_OMDB_API_KEY=<your-api-key>
   ```